albul-k/ml_predict_hosp_days/README.md

-# Prediction of the number of days of hospitalization
+# The number of days in hospital

 ## Features